 Ken has extensive experience in handling select commercial cases on a contingency fee basis, and has tried and settled cases involving dozens of millions of dollars in recoveries for clients.
-Ken has been recognized as a “Texas Super Lawyer” in the Texas Monthly publication, and also has been honored as one of “Houston’s Top Lawyers” by Houstonia Magazine.
+Ken has been recognized over multiple years as a “Texas Super Lawyer” in the Texas Monthly publication, and also has been honored as one of “Houston’s Top Lawyers” by Houstonia Magazine.

 Ken has tried over thirty cases from both the plaintiff’s and defendant’s side of the docket.
 Ken’s trials have been in state courts, federal courts, bankruptcy court, and before arbitration panels when the parties’ contract so required.
 Although he has also successfully defended and tried multiple personal injury claims, his specialty through the years has been commercial litigation involving breaches of fiduciary duty and fraud, breach of contract, corporate and partner breakups, oil and gas business disputes and industrial accidents, and legal malpractice.
 Examples of the types of cases Ken has tried to a verdict, judgment or in some instances that settled during trial include:

 Claims involving alleged deceptive trade practices and theft of trade secrets;